thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>spring.datasource.hikari.maximumPoolSize</td>
 			<td>SPRING_DATASOURCE_MAXIMUM_POOL_SIZE</td>
 			<td>16</td>
-			<td> This property allows the number of connections in the pool to increase as demand increases.
+			<td> This property increases the number of connections in the pool as demand increases.
 At the same time, the property ensures that the pool doesn't grow to the point of exhausting a system's resources, which ultimately affects an application's performance and availability</td>
 		</tr>
 		<tr>
 			<td>spring.datasource.hikari.registerMbeans</td>